Embitel

 Ensuring Functional Safety of Automotive Software with ISO 26262 standard

+Most functions within an automotive ECU are implemented and controlled through automotive ECU software, which may consist of over 10 million lines of code.
 Typically, these programmable ECUs contain highly modular embedded software.
-The software may include both safety-related and non-safety-related code and software components that perform functions with different ASIL ratings.
+The software may include both safety-related and non-safety-related components performing functions with different ASIL ratings.

 ISO 26262